 The receiving frequency response is measured from the receiving output of the headset reference interface to the drum reference position (DRP) with diffuse-field correction.

 The measured frequency response shall be within the limits as defined in Table 8-2.
+If supporting super-wideband and/or fullband speech, the measured frequency response shall also comply with the limits defined in Table 8-2b.